-Local stormwater agencies are teaming up to bring you this message.
+Local stormwater agencies are teaming together to bring you this message.
 We take this so seriously that we posted this ad rather than send you more garbage in the mail.
+One thing is clear: our creeks, rivers and lakes depend on you.